Izahe/Portfolio/index.md

         <p>Email: izahe@udel.edu</p>
         <a href = "https://github.com/Izahe/Portfolio"> Link to repository </a>
         <h2>HTML, CSS</h2>
-        <p> Went through and completed </p>
+        <p> Went through and completed
         <a href = "https://runestone.academy/runestone/books/published/webfundamentals/HTML/toctree.html"> this </a>
-        <p> tutorial on HTML.
+        tutorial on HTML.
 Used this guide to create this very website!
 My HTML for this page is visible in my repository under index.md </p>
     </body>
 </html>